Rachel McAdams Will Never Forget Regina George

 McAdams explained that in her eyes, the role of Regina — the unrepentant queen of North Shore high — was a substantial undertaking.
 She also relished the thought of playing the bad girl.

-McAdams is currently trying her hand at comedy again with a leading turn in the movie Game Night (something Regina and her "take no prisoners" attitude would surely clean up at), which opens in cinemas on 2nd March.
+McAdams is currently trying her hand at comedy again with a leading turn in the movie Game Night (something Regina and her "take no prisoners" attitude would surely clean up at), which is in theaters now.

 Advertisement